Why are Espresso Machines so Expensive?

 Portable and mini espresso machines run $50-$150.
 They are Compact and travel-friendly but the lower and inconsistent pressure doesn’t give the best tasting shot.
 Best for espresso on the go.

-Check out the list of 10 Best portable Espresso makers
+Check out the list of 10 Best portable Espresso maker reviews

 Alternatives to Espresso coffee machines